-Many people could benefit from conversational writing tips when trying to appeal to an audience.
-A conversational writing style seems to be more fluid and can convey just about any message to your audience.
-You may notice a conversational writing style in company newsletters as well as in certain newspapers and magazines.
-In order to have a better conversational writing style you will probably need to study a few user friendly conversational writing tips.
+Have you ever read something that felt dry and impersonal?
+Many works could benefit from using a more conversational style of writing when trying to appeal to an audience.
+A conversational writing style is more fluid and can convey just about any message to your audience.
+You may notice a more casual style in company newsletters as well as in certain newspapers and magazines.
+In order to improve your writing style, it is best to study a few user-friendly conversational writing tips.

-A conversational writing style seemingly breaks all of the grammatical rules.
-It is aimed at the target audience and addresses them as such.
-Its sentences may begin with pronouns and end with verbs.
+A conversational writing style is aimed at a target audience and addresses them as such.
+Unlike technical writing, sentences may begin with pronouns and end with verbs.
 Sometimes there are fragmented sentences infused to display a thought.
-Sentences may even begin with “and," "but,” and "yet.”
-See below for more conversational writing tips.
+Sentences may even begin with coordinating conjunctions such as "and," "but" and "yet."

 The single most important part of a conversational writing piece is that it tells a definitive story.
 The story is fluid and delivered in such a way that the reader will feel as if he or she were talking with their best friend.